Celsius Caffeine Review: How Much Caffeine is in Celsius?

 - Who It’s Best For: Celsius is ideal for those who want a stronger energy boost with a focus on metabolism and performance, while Bloom is a better fit for those seeking a slightly milder, more balanced energy drink with additional stress-reducing benefits.

-Winner: Tie—Celsius’s slightly more caffeine and better thermogenic effects make it the better option for high-energy demands, but Bloom is one of the healthiest energy drinks and a great choice for those who prefer a balanced energy boost.
+Winner: Celsius’s slightly higher caffeine content and stronger thermogenic effects make it the better option for high-energy demands, but Bloom is one of the healthiest energy drinks and a great choice for those who prefer a balanced energy boost.

-One important feature of the caffeine in Celsius is its synergy with other ingredients like green tea extract and guarana, which is another reason why Celsius drinks burn fat, accelerate metabolism, and provide an additional energy boost.
+In my experience, the real edge comes from how the caffeine works in harmony with guarana, green tea extract, and B vitamins, which is a main reason why Celsius drinks burn fat, accelerate metabolism, and provide an additional energy boost compared to other options.

 Read Next: Are Celsius Drinks Bad for You?